2020 Cancelled Events:

 2020 monthly performances at O'Malley's on the Green and SubZero cancelled

-In the Spring of 2012, Rick released his second and third CD (Icy Grooves & Be Like the Sun) which followed “Rick Zelinsky Live!” in 2010.
-He plays regularly with his quintet at O'Malley's on the Green Restaurant and trio at Aurora Fine Art Gallery.
-He’s founder and director of the state’s popular summer band program, Alaska Band, celebrating it’s 12th anniversary (2012).
-Rick regularly plays soprano, alto, tenor and baritone saxophones, bass and alto clarinet; midi wind controller and enjoys playing both jazz and classical music.
+In 2012, Rick released his second and third CD as a leader (Icy Grooves & Be Like the Sun) consisting of many original compositions and followed “Rick Zelinsky Live!” from 2010.
+Rick performs regularly in Alaska and is founder and director of the state’s popular summer band program, Alaska Band, celebrating it’s 20th anniversary (2020).
+Rick regularly plays soprano, alto, tenor and baritone saxophones, bass and alto clarinets; flutes, midi wind controller and enjoys playing both jazz and classical music.

-Some of Rick’s recent highlights: performed with jazz greats, Eddie Palmieri, piano and trumpeter, Brian Lynch; musician in Broadway show, “Chicago;” saxophonist with the internationally known “Blues Brothers;” guest soloist performing saxophone concerto with the University of Alaska Wind Ensemble; guest saxophone soloist with Alaska Chamber Singers; saxophone soloist with country star, T.Graham Brown; featured soloist on CD two releases for Alaskan pianist, Dan McElrath, and two CDs for trumpet artist, Yngvil Vatn Guttu.
-Rick also teaches Monday evening Buddhist meditation classes open to all striving for inner peace to help all living beings. (www.MeditateInAlaska.org)
+Some of Rick’s other recent highlights: performed with jazz greats, Eddie Palmieri, piano and trumpeter, Brian Lynch; musician in Broadway show, “Chicago;” saxophonist with the internationally known “Blues Brothers;” guest soloist performing saxophone concerto with the University of Alaska Wind Ensemble; guest saxophone soloist with Alaska Chamber Singers; saxophone soloist with country star, T.Graham Brown; featured soloist on CD releases for several Alaskan artists including several with Yngvil.

 Words of praise for the Tribute to the Jazz Masters series: